-My Disney Top 5 - Favorite Walt Disney World Resort Poolsby Chris Barry, staff writer
+My Disney Top 5 - Favorite Walt Disney World Resort Poolsby Chris Barry, contributing writer

 Welcome back to another Disney Top 5.